-One of the most common subjects I receive questions concerning is virginity.
-Young men and women often want to know what to do and what to expect when they engage in sexual intercourse (i.e. vaginal-penile) for the first time.
-Given the social significance of this event in a person's life, it is surprising how little factual information is available on the subject.
-What information is available is often incorrect and harmful to young adults.
+In the early days of this website, one of the most common subjects I received questions concerning was the first experience of sexual intercourse.
+Young men and women wanted to know what to do and what to expect.
+Many also wanted to know why it wasn't what they expected, when they did do it.
+Given the social significance of this event in a person's life, it was surprising how little factual information was available.
+The information that was available was often incorrect and harmful to young adults.

 Who is a Virgin?

 A girl or woman who has not permitted a male partner to insert his penis into her vagina is commonly accepted to be a virgin.
 Others define a virgin as a girl or woman who has not engaged in all forms of sexual contact with another person, and who has not explored the physical pleasures of her own body.
 Strict religious doctrines require virgins to forgo not only physical sex but also sexual thought, maintaining a pure mind and body.
 Many say a virgin is a girl or woman who has an intact hymen, even though many girls are born without them, or they simply disappear during childhood.
 Your definition of a virgin may depend on your point of view, your peer group, and/or local community.